 Program Description

 Success for All (SFA) is a comprehensive school reform program designed to ensure success in reading for children in high-poverty schools.
-It provides schools with a K-5 reading curriculum that focuses on phonemic awareness, phonics, comprehension, and vocabulary development, beginning with phonetically-controlled mini-books in grades K-1.
+It provides schools with a K-5 reading curriculum that focuses on phonemic awareness, phonics, fluency, comprehension, and vocabulary development, beginning with phonetically-controlled mini-books in grades K-1.
 Cooperative learning is extensively used at all grade levels.
 Struggling students, especially first graders, receive one-to-one or small group tutoring.
 Children are frequently assessed on curriculum-based measures, and these are used to regroup children into reading groups according to current reading level, across grade lines.
 Extensive professional development and a full-time facilitator help teachers effectively apply all program elements.
 A Solutions Team works with parents to help them support their children’s achievement and social-emotional development and to deal with issues such as attendance and behavior problems.

 Program Outcomes